UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Additional_Resource_Requests.md

 [CRAG](http://www.ucl.ac.uk/isd/about/governance/research-it/crag) for
 consideration at the next meeting of the Group.
-The [CRAG](http://www.ucl.ac.uk/isd/about/governance/research-it/crag) meets monthly, usually on the third Friday of the month, and users will be informed of the Group’s decision as soon as possible after their next meeting.
+The [CRAG](http://www.ucl.ac.uk/isd/about/governance/research-it/crag) meets monthly, usually on the second Tuesday of the month, and users will be informed of the Group’s decision as soon as possible after their next meeting.